Toghrul89/FitnessTrackerApp/README.md

 FitnessTrackerApp

+Description

-A simple, beginner-friendly Android app to help users set workout goals, track time, and view progress.
-Built with Kotlin using **Android Studio**, this app demonstrates clean UI, activity navigation, and core Android components — perfect for a junior software developer portfolio.
+A simple Android app to help users set workout goals, track time, and view progress.
+Built in Kotlin using Android Studio/Visual Studio Code, this project demonstrates core Android concepts like activity navigation, data storage, and a clean user interface.

+Note: This app was originally created as a team project at Seattle Central College as part of our Software Development program.
+I later continued improving it individually by adding saved goals, UI polish, and better app structure.

 ---

 Features

-✅ Set fitness goals
+✅ Set a custom fitness goal
-✅ Start a workout timer
+✅ Save and load the goal using SharedPreferences
-✅ View a progress screen (placeholder for future data)
+✅ View your goal on a progress screen
-✅ Simple, clean user interface
-✅ Navigation between activities
+✅ Multi-activity navigation
+✅ Clean, colorful UI with buttons and basic styling
-✅ Ready to build, run, and extend
+✅ Beginner-level structure, ready to expand

 ---

 Tech Stack

 - Language: Kotlin
-- Editor: Visual Studio Code
+- UI: XML Layouts (LinearLayout, Buttons, TextViews)
+- Storage: SharedPreferences
-- Build Tool: Gradle (configured through Android SDK)
+- Build Tool: Gradle
-- SDK: 21
+- Min SDK: 21
+- IDE: Android Studio / Visual Studio Code

+---

+Project Structure

+- MainActivity.kt # Home screen with navigation
+- SetGoalActivity.kt # Allows users to set and save goals
+- ProgressActivity.kt # Displays saved goals from storage
+- WorkoutActivity.kt # Placeholder for a future timer
-- UI: XML Layouts, LinearLayouts, Buttons, TextViews
+- res/layout/ # UI XML files
-- Architecture: Multi-Activity (simple MVVM-ready structure)